Cross-Country Skiing in Banff: Trails & Tips

 Spray River Loop (12 km)

 Starting from the Banff Springs Hotel, this classic loop follows the Spray River through a quiet valley.
 The trail is regularly groomed for both classic and skate skiing.
 It's mostly flat with gentle rolling hills, making it perfect for intermediate skiers.
-The mountain views along the river are spectacular.
+The mountain views along the river are incredible, and in 2026, Parks Canada has improved the trail signage with new distance markers every 2 km.

 Cascade Fire Road (various distances)